GiridharRNair/ChatGPT-Discord-Bot/README.md

 `python bot.py`

 **Usage** </br>
-This bot's prefix for text is "!" and its prefix for images is "/". </br>
+This bot's prefix for text is "!" and its prefix for images is "/".
+Prefix for text is unnecessary in DM channels.</br>
 Use the following commands to interact with the bot:

 !chat [prompt] - Generates a response to the given prompt using ChatGPT 3.5 Turbo API.</br>